ucsc/pantheon-workflow/README.md

 ### Rsyc flags / Do a dry-run

 Like many [Unix](https://en.wikipedia.org/wiki/Unix)-like programs, you can pass options to your command using "flags."
-Flags are notated using either single or double dashes `-v` or `--verbose` will both run the script with verbose output.
-The `pull-content` and `push-content` rsync commands each use the following flags (as described in the [Pantheon rsync and SFTP](https://pantheon.io/docs/rsync-and-sftp/) documentation): `-rlvz`, `--size-only`, `--size-only`, `--ipv4`, `--progress`, and `-e`.
+Flags are notated using either single or double dashes: `-v` or `--verbose` will both run the script with verbose output.
+The `pull-content` and `push-content` rsync commands each use the following flags (as described in the [Pantheon rsync and SFTP](https://pantheon.io/docs/rsync-and-sftp/) documentation): `-rlvz`, `--size-only`, `--ipv4`, `--progress`, and `-e`.
 Before running a script from within your particular development environment, it is helpful to do a __dry run__ of your script by adding the following additional flag:

 `--dry-run`